amjadbokir-tech/amgadbokir-project/README.md

 ---

+## What This Portfolio Shows
+- Logical thinking and problem-solving
+- Learning through real challenges
+- Experience with multiple programming languages
+- Strong interest in systems and cybersecurity

+---

 ## Notes
-Each project includes a dedicated README file with usage instructions and explanations.
+Each project includes its own README with detailed explanations of why the project was created, what I learned, and how it works.